-This is the third in a series of tips that supplement the XperiaTM game developer recommendations.
-This tip expands on Packaging recommendation PK3 in the list of game developer recommendations: Any APK file larger than 5MB should be installed directly to the SD card.
+This is the fourth in a series of tips that supplement the Xperia™ game developer recommendations.
+This tip expands on Display recommendations – DS3 in the list of game developer recommendations: If applicable, the representations of the device’s buttons should be displayed in the correct layout.

 Attention game developers!
 Want to get your hands on an Xperia™ PLAY for testing?
 You can borrow this smartphone, or other Xperia™ devices, immediately through the Sony Ericsson Device Loaner Program.
 The program is intended as a low cost option to allow developers to test their applications on a physical Sony Ericsson device for up to 30 days.
 This service is free, and only international shipping fees apply (free shipping within US & Canada).